Trusted Signatures Publisher CLI

 API Key:

 The API Key is how we authenticate that a signing request came from you.
 It is imperative that you store the key securely; if you even suspect that someone unauthorized might have accessed your API key, disable it immediately and generate a new one.
-API keys are available at trusted-signatures.com free of charge.
+API keys are available at trusted-signatures.com free of charge, and are time-limited and may be limited to your network CIDR as well.

 Networking: